-Funded through Health Canada's Substance Use and Addictions Program, RDN's Rural Cannabis Outreach Program aims to educate youth (Grades 10-12) in rural communities on the health risks associated with cannabis use/consumption during adolescence and young adulthood.
-This outreach campaign will reinforce Health Canada's health and safety messaging about cannabis use and associated risky behaviours.
-RDN worked with local community partners and their high schools to curate informational/educational exhibits that will equip youth with the resources and tools to make informed decisions regarding cannabis consumption.
+Funded through Health Canada's Substance Use and Addictions Program and supported by a Project Development Grant from CRISM Prairie Node, RDN's Rural Cannabis Outreach Program aims to educate youth (Grades 10-12) in rural communities on the health risks associated with cannabis use/consumption during adolescence and young adulthood.
+This outreach campaign will reinforce Health Canada's health and safety messaging about cannabis use and associated risky behaviors.
+RDN works with local community partners and their high schools to curate informational/educational exhibits that will equip youth with the resources and tools to make informed decisions regarding cannabis consumption.

 Our approach is through the creation of an exhibit that showcases narratives, facts, stats, and harm-reduction based information where students can interact with research-based materials in a ‘fun’ manner.
 Harm reduction acknowledges that people use substances.
 The goal is to minimize the harms and risks of use rather than ignoring or condemning it.
 A recent study out of the University of British Columbia and the University of Calgary identify that youth prefer harm reduction messaging, which is what we found in our focus groups.

 RDN is now offering our “Clarity on Cannabis” virtual and physical exhibit for organizations to sign out and display!
 Both exhibits include activities and questions that promote awareness and reliable information on cannabis for youth in grades 10-12.
 For our physical exhibit, we are happy to work with you to arrange for pickup from our home base in Edmonton so that it can be kept for use in your community for anywhere up to one month.
 OR, take a virtual tour through our exhibit to learn more about how cannabis affects your health in a digital environment.